-In this section, we first evaluate our DRR on three widely used face data sets: 1) Extended YaleB [47], 2) CMU PIE [48] and 3) AR [29], [35].
+In this section, we first evaluate our DRR on three widely used face data sets: 1) Extended YaleB [48], 2) CMU PIE [49] and 3) AR [29], [36].
 The difficulties of these three face data sets are not the same.
 As shown in Figure 1, the Extended YaleB is relatively simple.
 For each individual, it has about 64 near frontal images under different illuminations.
 The CMU PIE data set is taken under different poses, expressions, and illumination conditions.
 Compared with the Extended YaleB data set, CMU PIE data set is more difficult to identify.
-The challenge of AR is that it contains different facial expressions, illumination conditions, and occlusions (sun glass and scarf).
-We also test our method on two more different types of databases: 1) Fifteen Scene categories data set [35] for scene classification; 2) Caltech 101 and Imagenet data sets for classification with deep learning feature; 3) COIL100 objective data set [49] for objective classification.
+The This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
+Content may change prior to final publication.
+Citation information: DOI 10.1109/TCSVT.2018.2890511, IEEE Transactions on Circuits and Systems for Video Technology challenge of AR is that it contains different facial expressions, illumination conditions, and occlusions (sun glass and scarf).
+We also test our method on two more different types of databases: 1) Fifteen Scene categories data set [36] for scene classification; 2) Caltech 101 and Imagenet data sets for classification with deep learning feature; 3) COIL100 objective data set [50] for objective classification.
 The descriptions of these five data sets are summarized in Table I.